apache/sling-whiteboard/file-optim/README.md

         fileOptimSvc.optimizeFile(fileResource, true);
     }

-Additionally, there are two Sling mdoels for discovering the optimization information of resources.
+Additionally, there are two Sling models for discovering the optimization information of resources.

  - *org.apache.sling.fileoptim.models.OptimizedFile* - Allows for retrieval of the data from a file which has been optimized
  - *org.apache.sling.fileoptim.models.OptimizeResource* - Allows for determining if a resource can be optimized and what the results would be if it were